 Send us your pictures!

-If you do get to build a snowman this year, we’d love to see your pictures at Elf for Christmas!
+If you liked our Elf snowman tips and get to build a snowman this year, we’d love to see your pictures at Elf for Christmas!
 Tag us on Twitter or Instagram, or post them on our Facebook page.